 We help arrange further resources as needed, such as follow-up physician appointments, outpatient therapy, or home health.
 We supply you and your family with educational information on continued exercises, behavior modifications, home modifications, and assistive devices, if necessary.

-Our goal is to help you reach the highest level of independence and success during your recovery so you can return home.
+Our goal is to help you reach the highest level of function and independence during your recovery so you can return home.